 Update your graphics driver directly from the manufacturer's website (e.g., Intel), rather than using the Microsoft updates.

 *Future Microsoft updates may replace the manufacturer's drivers.

 We are always working to improve our software.
 We appreciate your help in spotting potential problems.
-If you encounter what you think is a software bug, check if you have the latest version of PreForm Software.
+If you encounter what you think is a software bug, check if you have the latest version of PreForm software.
 If the bug persists after updating PreForm, submit a ticket with details, screenshots of your experience, and information about your operating system, PreForm version, graphics card, and processor.
-Our software team will do its best to resolve the issue as soon as possible.
+Our support team will do its best to resolve the issue as soon as possible.